pixpilot/scaffoldfy/docs/GETTING_STARTED.md

 1. **Always use dry-run first** - Test with `--dry-run` before applying changes to see exactly what will happen
 2. **Keep tasks atomic** - Each task should do one thing well and have a clear purpose
 3. **Use dependencies wisely** - Chain tasks that must run in a specific order
-4. **Mark critical tasks as required** - Only essential tasks should have `required: true` to stop execution on failure
+4. **Mark critical tasks as required** - Essential tasks are `required: true` by default.
+Set `required: false` for optional tasks that shouldn't stop execution on failure
 5. **Document your tasks** - Write clear names and descriptions for maintainability
 6. **Version your task files** - Keep task definitions in version control alongside your project
 7. **Use global prompts** - Mark prompts with `"global": true` for values needed across multiple tasks